Global classical solutions of 3D compressible viscoelastic system near equilibrium: introduction

-Without any structure assumption, it's difficult to derive the dissipation for the compressible viscoelastic system \eqref{cvs} directly.
+Without any structure assumption, it's difficult to derive the dissipation mechanism for the compressible viscoelastic system \eqref{cvs} directly.
 More extensively, without ``div'' structure, the basic energy balance law of $(\tilde \rho - 1, u, F-I)$ is destroyed even in the linearized system.
-It seems impossible to obtain the damping mechanism of density $\tilde{\rho}$ and deformation tensor $F$, even the uniform bound for $(\tilde{\rho}-1, F - I)$ is out of reach now.
-In the thought of regarding the wildest ``nonlinear term'' as ``linear term'', we are then motivated to study some new quantity consists of the original ones.
-To overcome the difficulty above, in this subsection we shall introduce a new flux which is some suitable combination of effects from density and deformation tensor.
+It seems impossible to obtain the damping mechanism of density $\tilde{\rho}$ and deformation tensor $F$.
+Even the uniform bound for $(\tilde{\rho}-1, F - I)$ is out of reach now.
+Motivated by the thought of regarding the wildest ``nonlinear term'' as ``linear term'', we then turn to study some new quantity consists of the original ones.
+To overcome the difficulty above, in this subsection we shall introduce a new quantity which is some suitable combination of effects from density and deformation tensor.
 We now give a brief overview of main ideas.